Why Are Buildings Listed?

 How Do I Apply for Listed Buildings Consent?

 Renovating a listed home requires plenty of thought, particularly as listed status gives the property legal protection.
 As such, prior listed building consent (LBC) and sometimes planning permission is required for certain changes that wouldn’t be needed in a non-listed building.

 Trying to establish what work needs consent and what doesn’t is far from straightforward, but it’s vital that you understand the basics, because unauthorised alterations can be subject to enforcement action and criminal prosecution.
 As guardians of the country’s built heritage, your local council conservation officer carries great clout.

 Although you can apply for listed building consent retrospectively, it may well be rejected and the work undone.
 In addition, a property to which unauthorised work has been carried out will be very hard to sell on.

 Application forms can be submitted online or in hard copy, and can be obtained from your local planning authority’s website or at planningportal.gov.uk.
 It is strongly advised that when applying for consent for a Grade I or Grade II* listed building, a pre-application consultation is held with the local authority, the statutory heritage body (English Heritage, Cadw or Historic Scotland) and one or more of the statutory consultees, such as the Society for the Protection of Ancient Buildings (SPAB), the Victorian Society or the Georgian Group.
 Buildingconservation.com has detailed information on how to apply.

-Most local authorities aim to let you know the outcome within eight to 11 weeks.
+Most local authorities aim to let you know the outcome within eight weeks.
 If consent is refused, you will be given six months in which to appeal.